Combined Law Enrolment Guide (commencing students)

 All relevant documentation indicated on the application form, including an original transcript, will need to be subsequently submitted on enrolment day.

 Students submitting an application form on enrolment day should be aware that this may extend the time taken to finalise your enrolment on the day.

-Students who have successfully pre-enrolled
+Students who have successfully re-enrolled

 Combined Law students who are still completing their first degree and cannot vary their enrolment online should contact the partner faculty.

-Students who are not yet enrolled in 2013
+Students who are not yet enrolled in 2014

 Students who wish to continue in their candidature in 2014 but who are not yet enrolled should contact firstname.lastname@example.org.

 Please note: the enrolment session previously advertised for 13 February 2014 has been cancelled.